tfpf/pysorteddict/docs/documentation.md

 ### `d.key_type: type | None`

-Return the key type of the sorted dictionary `d`, or `None` if no key-value pairs have been inserted in it.
+The key type of the sorted dictionary `d`, or `None` if no key-value pairs have been inserted in it.

 ```python
 from pysorteddict import *